tymyrddin/green-cicd/source/docs/workflows/infrastructure.md

 *   Infrastructure Modules for deploying specific components of the infrastructure, such as Virtual Private Clouds (VPCs), databases, and docker clusters like Elastic Container Service, Kubernetes, Nomad, etc.
 *   Live infrastructure configurations, specific parameters for each component in the infrastructure architecture, the front-end for its deployments.

-If modules are "blueprints" then the live configuration are the "houses" built using the "blueprints."
-Each "house" may have slightly different features or customisation, even though they share a common blueprint.

 Typically, these two different types of infrastructure code have separate repositories, an infrastructure-modules repository for modules and infrastructure-live repository for live configuration.
 This makes it easier to test module code, promote immutable versions across environments, and keep it DRY ("Don't repeat yourself").
 There are distinct differences in the way the code is tested, used, and deployed between the two types of infrastructure code.

-Most code will go through a workflow like this:

 ## Clone and branch

 The first step in making changes to a code base is to clone the repository locally and begin development on a new branch.
 Using git:

     git clone $REPO_URL
     git checkout -b $NEW_BRANCH_NAME